Revelation 20: Verse 6

+Verse 8

+and will come out to deceive the nations at the four corners of the earth, Gog and Magog, in order to gather them for battle; they are as numerous as the sands of the sea.
+(NRSVue)Hebrew Bible scholar Dr. Kyle Greenwood sees the "four corners" referenced in this verse as referring to, not squared edges, but rather, an idiom related to the four cardinal directions, as seen in the four points of a compass.
+This expression is also seen in Revelation 7, as well as Isaiah 11 and Ezekiel 7.

 Verse 10

 Then the devil, who had deceived them, was thrown into the fiery lake of burning sulfur, joining the beast and the false prophet.
 There they will be tormented day and night forever and ever.

 The Judgement of the Dead (20:11-15)

 Verse 12

 And I saw the dead, small and great, standing before God, and books were opened.
 And another book was opened, which is the Book of Life.
 And the dead were judged according to their works, by the things which were written in the books.

 The reference to "judgment based on works" (κατὰ τὰ ἔργα αὐτῶν) is repeated in verse 13.
 The phrase is κατά ὁ ἔργον αὐτός ("according to his work") in Tischendorf's critical edition.
 Biblical commentator Andrew Robert Fausset stresses that "we are justified by faith, judged according to (not by) our works".

 Verse 14

 And Death and Hades were thrown into the lake of fire.
 The lake of fire is the second death.